Head shape

 The fontanelles

-The smaller fontanelle at the back of your baby’s head closes at about six to eight weeks, while the larger front fontanelle (on the top of the head) closes between nine and 18 months.
+The smaller fontanelle at the back of your baby’s head closes at about si9 to eight weeks, while closure of the larger front fontanelle (on the top of the head) varies, but usually closes between seven and 18 months.

 Washing or touching the fontanelles won’t hurt your baby.
 You may see the front fontanelle going up and down at the same rate as the baby’s heartbeat – this is normal.